light1726/light1726.github.io/vaenar-tts/index.md

 <h2>4.
 Synthesized samples -- Different reduction factors<a name="samples-rf"></a></h2>

-Below lists samples synthesized by models with different fixed reduction factors.
-The evaluation results show that RF3 and RF4 are comparable and both is much better than RF5.
+<h3>Below lists samples synthesized by models with different fixed reduction factors.
+The evaluation results show that RF3 and RF4 are comparable and both is much better than RF5 in terms of speech naturalness</h3>

 LJ003-0305.
 The provision of more baths was also suggested, and the daily sweeping out of the prison.